AvadaKedavra6/OwlKnit/Contributing.md

 Thank you for wanting to contribute to OwlKnit!

-Before opening a PR or an issue, please take two minutes to read this document—it helps avoid unnecessary back-and-forth.
+Before opening a PR or an issue, please take two minutes to read this document it helps avoid unnecessary back-and-forth.

 ## There are two ways to contribute, don't confuse them